top of page

 Liam Gallagher live at Knebworth

 As the jubilee celebrations are underway in London, 80,000 people are gathered in a field 30 miles north of the capital.
-After support from Kasabian among others, the moment finally arrives.
-A minute of darkness is interrupted by a montage of past gig footage displayed across the stage screens, spliced with words such as ‘biblical’ and ‘icon’, alongside ‘humble’ and ‘approachable’.
-Of course, Liam Gallagher isn’t exactly known for his humility, but he’s one of the few artists who can get away with it.
+After the crowd has been sufficiently animated by support act Kasabian, a showreel of previous gig footage begins to roll on the stage screens, alongside a series of words Liam Gallagher likes to describe himself with, such as ‘biblical’ and ‘icon’.
+Of course, he isn’t exactly known for his humility, but he’s one of the few artists who can somehow get away with it.
 The Britpop legend struts onto the stage, maracas in hand, to a roar of applause and name chants from his devoted followers.
 Basking for a moment in the ambience, Liam breaks his silence saying, “don’t be shy Knebworth, you can carry on making noise”, to which the crowd is happy to oblige.

 It’s been 26 years since the fabled Oasis shows took place, where a reported 5% of the British population applied for tickets.
 Speaking to Jools Holland a fortnight before his return to Knebworth, Liam stated that the upcoming gig was “for the youth of today, for the people that weren’t there [in 1996].”